jncraton/large-language-models-cpsc2550/lectures/04-tokenization.md

 --------------

 - Text is represented in our systems as a series of bits
-- What natural boundaries do we have to split text
+- What natural boundaries do we have to split text?

 Possible Splits
 ---------------